 - Lying under oath about your income, assets, or debt.
-In addition to being grounds for denial of your discharge, this can also lead to criminal charges for bankruptcy fraud and prosecution in the federal court.
+In addition to being grounds for denial of your discharge, this can also lead to criminal charges for bankruptcy fraud and prosecution in federal court.

 - Hiding assets or transferring them to friends or family members prior to filing bankruptcy.
-This can also lead to criminal charges for bankruptcy fraud and prosecution in the federal court.
+This can also lead to criminal charges for bankruptcy fraud and prosecution in federal court.

 - Intentionally incurring debt (such as charges on your credit card) when you know that you are going to file bankruptcy.